marios-zindilis/zindilis.com/docs/a-byte-of-python-2/preface/something-to-think-about.md

 > is to make it so complicated that there are no obvious deficiencies.

 C. W. Wendte:
-> Success in life is a matter not so much of talend and opportunity as
+> Success in life is a matter not so much of talent and opportunity as
 > of concentration and perseverance.

 <ul class='pager'>